rached1997/RLDebugger/README.md

 ##### To set up the debugger in your python environment, follow these steps:
 1. Clone the repository
+2. cd 'path to RLDebugger repo'
-2. Run the command pip install -e . in the terminal
+3. Run the command `pip install -e .`
-3. Import the debugger in your code with the following line:
+4. Import the debugger in your code with the following line:
 ```python
 from debugger import rl_debugger
 ```